ayking/GoogleSpreadsheetDatabase/README.md

 ### Google spreadsheet

-Create a new google spreadsheet and config the share settings as follow [Sample spreadsheet](https://docs.google.com/spreadsheets/d/1-kQ1wREmYaQ0qCbaQKHrWZmpaesHoKgDU1O1nbL1ofQ/edit#gid=0)
+Create a new google spreadsheet and config the share settings as follow

 ![Share config 1](/assets/01.png)